MoritzMaxeiner/llvm-d/README.md

 LLVM versions
 -------------

-The LLVM version to be used is selected via version statements.
+The LLVM version to be used is selected by setting a [conditional compilation version identifier](https://dlang.org/spec/version.html).
-For DMD, this is the `-version` argument; for dub, it is the `"version"` field.
+For DMD, this is the `-version` argument; for dub, the `versions` field.

 The identifier to set the LLVM version is defined as `LLVM_{MAJOR_VERSION}_{MINOR_VERSION}_{PATCH_VERSION}`, so to get LLVM version 3.1.0 use `LLVM_3_1_0`.

-Current supported versions are 3.1.0 - 3.7.1 and if no version is given at compile time, 3.7.1 will be assumed.
+Current supported versions are 3.1.0 - 3.8.0 and if no version is given at compile time, 3.8.0 will be assumed.

 Documentation
 -------------